Skip to content

 Throughout the year, it rains on average 7.63 days per month, which is an ordinary amount of precipitation for an Italian province.

-During the autumn and winter season, there are usually 11.84 days per month with fog and 2.77 cold days per month with perceived temperatures below 3°C.
+During the autumn and winter season, there are usually 11.84 days per month with fog and 2.77 cold days per month with perceived temperatures below 3ยฐC.
+In the summer, there are on average 20.21 hot days per month with perceived temperatures above 30ยฐC.

 Weather Now